robinweser/bredon/README.md

-# css-value-parser
+# Bredon
-A modern CSS value parser
+A modern CSS value parser in JavaScript